TerryCaliendo/Multi-Value-Command-Line-Dictionary-Console-App/README.md

 ## Project Assumptions:

-- user input for collections and members can contain any character
+- User input for collections and member names can contain any character (including special characters !@#$%^ etc)
-- user input for collections and members is not limited in size
+- User input for collections and members will be an acceptable typical size (not checking length of names)
-- commands are case-insensitive
+- Collections and members names ARE case sensitive (ADD foo bar is different from ADD FOO BAR)
-- ignore any extra inputs after final input needed in a command (i.e. ADD foo bar extra stuff)
+- Commands ARE NOT case-sensitive (i.e. Add foo bar works)
-- don't need international languages - hard coding message responses
+- Ignore any extra inputs after final input needed in a command (i.e. ADD foo bar extra stuff)
-- collections and members are case sensitive
+- International language support is not needed - hard coding single language via typescript enum

 ## Backlog